 Note: Although the current congregation now meets in a new building, the original church structure where Mr. Brown visited still stands at 873 8th Street.

 See some of Mr. Brown's classic dance moves, listen to some of his all-time hits and learn about his national role in race relations as you take in the most comprehensive collection of Mr. Brown's life, legacy, and contribution to music.
-The August Museum of History exhibit features performance attire, family photographs and more.
+The Augusta Museum of History exhibit features performance attire, family photographs and more.

 Have your picture taken with the Godfather of Soul's bronze statue.
 The statue depicts Mr. Brown mid-career and captures him as so many remember him on stage.
 It also honors Mr. Brown for his many musical achievements, including 1983 Georgia Music Hall of Fame Inductee, 1986 Rock'n'Roll Hall of Fame Inductee and 2003 Kennedy Center Honoree.